 The Year 3 team will try to offer support when we feel the homework might need a little bit more explaining or an additional learning aid to make completion easier.

-If you have any questions or queries about any homework that is set, please feel free to speak to Miss Addison or Mrs Emerton whenever the need arises.
+If you have any questions or queries about any homework that is set, please feel free to speak to Miss Shabir or Mrs Setchfield whenever the need arises.
 We are more than happy to help.